jeffleo/Async-DC-Motor-Current-Control/README.md

-Psuedo asyncronous DC motor current controller with TI INA219 current sensor
+Psuedo asyncronous DC motor current controller with a motor control header only class.
+Motor speed change is controlled with slew rates.
+Uses TI INA219 current sensor as feedback over I2C and outputs PWM for a PWM control motor driver (e.g. TI DRV8833)